JetBrains/teamcity-documentation/topics/configuring-proxy-server.md

 * Settings that limit the maximum request name, response length, and response time are not too restrictive.
 See this article for more information: [](known-issues.md#IIS-Related+Issues).
 * gzip Content-Encoding is fully supported.
 For example, certain IIS configurations can result in the "Loading data..." in the UI and 500 HTTP responses (see the related [issue](https://youtrack.jetbrains.com/issue/TW-56218)).

+IIS-related issues:

+* If the "PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target" error occurs, add your certificate to the same Java keystore TeamCity is using.

+* If an incorrect server name is returned in HTTP 404 or 50x errors, check your redirect rules and the forwarded header.

 <anchor name="Proxy-Tomcat-Connector"/>
 <anchor name="Proxy-Tomcat-RemoteIpValve"/>